Hola my fellow Flight Searchers,

 A few years back we had some spare time and created a website to help Travel writers become Travel Bloggers.

 We have been asked on tons of free trips if we pimp their property……but who wants to work on vacation?

-Still….if you love writing and traveling with other writers…….its free hotel, food and if you’re a great writer with loads of outlets and a strong social media following, airfare too.
+Still….if you love writing and traveling with other writers…….it can mean free hotel, food and if you’re a great writer with loads of outlets and a strong social media following, airfare too.
 Once you’re famous you can avoid the typical ‘fam’ trips or press trips and arrange your own by working with local tourism boards.

 Mistake Fares – aka load errors

-You have all heard the story of the airline that that sold tickets for $7
+You have all heard the story of the airline that sold tickets for $7

 Actually we catch mistakes all the time on the Resort sites.

 But, seldom do the airlines screw up loading airfares.